Ralph Semmel: Biography

 A native of Monroe, New York, Semmel earned a Bachelor of Science degree in engineering from the United States Military Academy at West Point, a Master of Science degree in systems management from the University of Southern California, a Master of Science degree in computer science from Johns Hopkins University and a Ph.D. in computer science from the University of Maryland, Baltimore County.

 Career

-Prior to joining APL, Semmel held leadership and technical positions with Wang Laboratories and the MITRE Corporation.
+Before joining APL, Semmel held leadership and technical positions with Wang Laboratories and the MITRE Corporation.
 He joined APL in 1986 after serving in the U.S. Army.

-From 1997 to 2010, Semmel served as chair of the graduate programs in Computer Science, Information Assurance, and Information Systems Engineering for Johns Hopkins University’s Whiting School of Engineering’s ‘Engineering for Professionals’ program.
+From 1997 to 2010, Semmel was chair of Computer Science, Information Assurance, and Information Systems Engineering graduate programs for Johns Hopkins University's Whiting School of Engineering’s ‘Engineering for Professionals’ program.

 In 2017, Semmel was named an "International Business Leader" by the World Trade Institute.
-On May 24, 2019 Semmel delivered the commencement speech, and received an honorary associate of arts degree, at Howard Community College.
+In 2017, Semmel was a commencement speaker for the University of Maryland, Baltimore and received an honorary Doctor of Science degree.
+On May 24, 2019, Semmel delivered the commencement speech and received an honorary associate of arts degree at Howard Community College.
 The Daily Record recognized Semmel as an "Influential Marylander" in an issue released March 29, 2019 and as a top 30 "Power in Higher Education" in 2022.